paxsonsa/website/README.md

           <p>*|RSSITEM:CONTENT|*</p>
           <a href="*|RSSITEM:URL|*">Read more</a> <p><small>Published on *|RSSITEM:DATE|*</small></p>
           ```
-      - Click next
+      - Select next
-      - Click 'Start campaign'
+      - Select 'Start campaign'
 - Connect the Mailchimp Campaign to the Cloudflare Worker:
   - Find the Mailchimp API key and List ID:
     - Login to Mailchimp
     - Get the API Key:
-      - Click the profile icon and choose Profile
+      - Select the profile icon and choose Profile
-      - Click the Extras drop-down and then choose API keys
+      - Select the Extras drop-down and then choose API keys
-      - In the Your API Keys section, click Create A Key
+      - In the Your API Keys section, Select Create A Key
       - Name the key (e.g. Portfolio Blog Email List)
-      - Click Generate Key
+      - Select Generate Key
       - Copy the key and save it for the next step (you cannot access this key again, so make sure to save it somewhere you can access it for the next step)
     - Get the Audience ID:
       - In the left menu, under the 'Audience' heading, select 'All contacts'